my1ironlung/attractReturn/README.md

 A video feedback experiment where the pixels become disrupted by the movements of the mouse.

-This video was based on the generative design code, and adjusted and changed to incorporate video feedback.
+This was based on exisiting code, and adjusted and changed to incorporate video feedback.
+The original authors are below:

-/**
+// Generative Gestaltung, ISBN: 978-3-87439-759-9
+// First Edition, Hermann Schmidt, Mainz, 2009
+// Hartmut Bohnacker, Benedikt Gross, Julia Laub, Claudius Lazzeroni
+// Copyright 2009 Hartmut Bohnacker, Benedikt Gross, Julia Laub, Claudius Lazzeroni

  * a simple attractor
  *
  * MOUSE